lzrrr/Distributed-Frequent-Pattern-Mining/README.md

 2. Distributed Frequent Pattern Mining(client) is a client program, before running, you need to specify the client serial number, maximum number of threads, client ip address, split subgraph path.
 3. Mining process: first run the server program in the server node, and then start the client program from 1 to n in each client node.
 # Output
+DMINER outputs the elapsed time,datashipment and frequent patterns on the standard output.